chainswarm/chainswarm/doc/indexers/substrate/README.md

 ### [Known Addresses Service](./known_addresses.md)

-**Purpose**: Stores labeled addresses in a database for later enrichment of data from other indexers.
+**Purpose**: Stores labeled addresses in a database that are accessed directly by the API layer.

 **Key Features**:
 - Address labeling for improved readability and identification
 - Metadata management including source tracking and categorization
 - Versioned updates to maintain data consistency
 - External data integration from repository sources
-- Provides enrichment data that can be used by all other indexers
+- Data is accessed directly by the API layer (REST or MCP), not by other indexers

 ### [Money Flow Indexer](./money_flow.md)